-- 1.1.1 A programme of historic building recording is required as a condition of listed building consent prior to the conversion of the former South United Free Church in Elgin into a climbing wall centre (Planning Ref: 14/01399/LBC).
-The site lies within the administrative area of the Moray Council, which is advised on archaeological matters by the Aberdeenshire Council Archaeology Service.
-The archaeological works will be conducted in accordance with the principles as set out in Scottish Planning Policy (2010) and Planning and Archaeology 2/2011 (2011). - 1.1.2 The first part of this document is site specific whilst the appendices outlined AOC's main standard operating procedures.
+1.1.1 A programme of historic building recording is required as a condition of planning consent prior to and during the development of Nos 1 - 6 Canonmills Bridge, Edinburgh.
+The site lies within the administrative area of the City of Edinburgh Council, which is advised on archaeological matters by the City of Edinburgh Council Archaeology Service (CECAS).
+The archaeological works will be conducted in accordance with the principles as set out in Scottish Planning Policy (2010) and Planning and Archaeology 2/2011 (2011).